 What do carpenter ants look like?
-Picture your typical tiny black ants growing up to 16 times bigger, then give them large, powerful mandibles and a penchant for chewing through and nesting in wood.
-Still need some more information?
-Check out these frequently asked questions about how to identify carpenter ants.
+Picture tiny black ants growing up to 16 times larger.
+Then give them large, powerful mandibles they can use for chewing through and nesting in wood.